vmware-archive/node-examples/book-service/README.md

 ## Run the Example with Tanzu GemFire for VMs as the Data Service

-This section uses the following names - if your Tanzu GemFire for VMs service instance uses different names, substitute as appropriate for these:
+This section uses the following names - use appropriate substitutes for your Tanzu GemFire for VMs service instance:

 - **service-name**: PCC-TLS
 - **service-key**: PCC-TLS-service-key